utk7arsh/utk7arsh/README.md

 - Former research assistant at the [Brain and AI lab at UCLA (The Roychowdhury Group)](https://www.vwaniroychowdhury.com) where I learnt what does ML research mean

 ### 💼 Work experience
+- Data Science Intern at [Price.com](https://price.com/) building data pipelines to streamline consistern keyword extraction and handle users personas based on their engagement/shopping activity.
+- AI Engineering Intern at [GumGum](https://gumgum.com/), working on their first generative AI tools to handle internal Jira capitalization and DSPy fine-tuning.
 - Software and ML Engineering Intern at [Actuals](https://useactuals.com/) building SaaS products for small business buyers to cut down the acquisition process.
 - Previously full stack SWE Intern at [NutriTap Technologies](https://nutritap.in/) working on their patented vending machines, B2B portal, and microservices
 - Previously backend SWE intern at [Pullscription](https://www.pullscription.com/), working on their web tools, APIs, and testing